 Did you know that more than 70 percent of visitors who leave your dermatology practice website never return?

 As a healthcare marketer, your most important goal should be to convert one-time visitors into loyal patients.
 You cannot achieve this goal if visitors are not sticking around to absorb your content.

 Patient engagement on your dermatology practice website is a critical indicator determining the success and search engine ranking of your website.
 The longer you are able to keep a visitor around, the more invested he or she may become in your brand, and the more likely he or she is likely to call your office for an appointment.
 This is why it is essential to capture the attention of your website visitors and keep them engaged.

 Every dermatology practice website is competing with rival brands to increase patient engagement levels.
 Even if manage to attract a massive amount of website traffic, this may not do you much good unless you are able to engage visitors and motivate them to perform the desired action.
 Engaging website visitors is one of the most crucial steps in the conversion process.
 It is essential to engage your visitors before you can convince them to call for an appointment or subscribe to your content.

 Having visitors leave your dermatology practice website within a few seconds will adversely impact your bounce rate.
 So, how can you increase patient engagement rate on your website?
 It is vital to understand the fundamental features on your website that are effective in attracting and retaining visitors.
-Here some ways to improve patient engagement rate on your dermatology practice website.
+Here some ways to improve dermatology patient engagement rate.